 Editor’s Query: Tell us about a time when you started a family tradition

-NEW QUERY: Tell us about a time when jealousy got the best of you.
+NEW QUERY: Tell us about a time when you made a lucky guess.

 The Washington Post is partnering with the Public Insight Network (PIN) to hear more of your 100 percent true stories taken from your own experience.
 Submit your answer to the query above online at http://wapo.st/edquery.
 By sharing your story, you become part of PIN — a network of more than 130,000 people who contribute to high-quality journalism.
 Editors will choose an entry to run in the Magazine, but we will also share more of your stories online.
 You can also submit to The Washington Post Magazine, 1150 15th St. NW, Washington, D.C.
 20071.
 Include your daytime phone number.
 Recount your story in 250 words or fewer.